granmoe/styled-animate/readme.md

 Note that `property` can be any CSS property, and `firstValue` and `secondValue` can be any valid values for that property.

+## Helper Methods

+TODO
+Right now I have fadeInOut, fadeIn, and fadeOut.
+Many more to come!
+And documentation that doesn't suck!

 # Compatible components

 You can use this on any component that forwards on the className prop.
 The [styled components docs](https://www.styled-components.com/docs/basics#styling-any-component) explanation applies here: